-Lebanese president, security chiefs meet after Beirut riots
+Lebanese security chiefs move to stop vandalism after riots

-BEIRUT (AP) — Lebanon’s top security officials met with the president on Monday after a weekend of rioting in Beirut that left hundreds of people injured and damaged public and private property — violence that comes against the backdrop of a deepening political deadlock.
+BEIRUT (AP) — Lebanon’s top security officials said on Monday that they planned to crackdown on vandalism after a week of rioting in Beirut that left hundreds of people injured and damaged public and private property — violence that comes against the backdrop of a deepening political deadlock.

+The announcement followed a meeting that included President Michel Aoun, as well as the interior and defense ministers, at the presidential palace.
+The officials called for more coordination among the Lebanese security agencies to better deal with the unrest.

-The meeting at the presidential palace was to discuss the three months of protests that have roiled Lebanon and that over the past week turned into acts of vandalism in different parts of Beirut.
-On the agenda was also the formation of a joint operations to coordinate among the country’s security agencies to better deal with protesters.
+Lebanon has been roiled by three months of largely peaceful anti-government protests that over the past week turned into acts of vandalism in different parts of Beirut.

-Since the protests first erupted in mid-October, with masses taking to the streets to denounce Lebanon’s political elite, which they blame for corruption and mismanagement, the country has sunk deeper into political crisis.
-Prime Minister-designate Hassan Diab has not been able to form a Cabinet over political bickering, a month after his nomination amid a severe economic and financial downturn.
+Protesters first took to the streets in mid-October to denounce Lebanon’s ruling elite, which they blame for corruption and mismanagement.
+The country has since sunk deeper into a political crisis.
+Prime Minister-designate Hassan Diab has not been able to form a Cabinet over political bickering, a month after his nomination and amid a crippling economic and financial crisis.

+The outgoing premier, Saad Hariri tweeted Monday that Lebanon needs a new government as soon as possible to help stop the economic and security deterioration “that are increasing by the day.”
+He added that a caretaker government is not the solution and there should be new leadership that takes over full responsibility.

+Government officials said they would take measures to protect peaceful protesters and prevent attacks on public or private property, the statement issued after Saturday’s meeting at the presidential palace said.
+It added that they would also move to “deter groups that are carrying acts of sabotage,” without elaborating further.

 Saturday witnessed the worst rioting since the protests began, with nearly 400 people injured, including around 120 who were treated in hospital.
 On Sunday, more than a 100 people were injured in downtown Beirut.